-arthaDevanāgarī: अर्थ Translation: purpose, meaning, goal Related concepts:dharma, kāma, mokṣa
+arthaDevanāgarī: अर्थ Translation: purpose, aim; meaning; thing, object Related concepts:dharma, kāma, mokṣa

 Appears inYoga Sūtra: Sāṃkhya Kārikā:

 “I think once you know how to recite the Praṇava

 orally you will be able to do it silently.

 And perhaps each time you can add a little meaning

 to it as well as find a little more meaning in it.

 The best way is to begin orally and